 In 2002, Ken opened Uni Sashimi Bar in the lounge of Clio; the inventive sashimi bar offered the freshest seafood from Tokyo’s Tsukiji market and local fisherman.

 Uni Sashimi Bar earned four stars from The Boston Herald, and in 2005 was selected “Best Sashimi” by Boston magazine for its innovative and creative interpretations of sashimi and Japanese fusion cuisine.
-That same year, Ken opened Toro in Boston’s South End, a Barcelona-inspired tapas restaurant influenced from his travels throughout Spain.
+That same year, Ken opened Toro, a Barcelona-inspired tapas restaurant influenced from his travels in Spain, in Boston’s South End.

-In 2015, Ken made the decision to redesign and renovate his flagship, Clio, and reopen as an expanded UNI concept.
-After 19 years in Boston’s Back Bay, Clio was legendary for its use of exotic ingredients, cutting-edge techniques and dramatic presentations.
+In 2015, Ken made the decision to redesign and renovate his flagship Clio, and reopen as an expanded UNI concept.
+After 19 years in Boston’s Back Bay, Clio was legendary for its use of exotic ingredients, cutting-edge techniques, and dramatic presentations.
 With an eye toward innovation, drive to push boundaries, and inspiration from his travels throughout the world, Ken was ready to transition.

 Following his final service at Clio, Ken reopened UNI in early 2016.
 The intimate, subterranean sashimi bar became an expansive restaurant, serving inventive Japanese cuisine with fresh seafood from Tokyo’s famed Tsukiji market, local New England catches, and exciting flavors inspired by global street food.
 The new UNI stays true to its roots with sashimi offerings, while introducing nigiri and maki-style sushi and plates as well.